 Quantifying Future Uncertainty

-This workshop will focus on understanding, quantifying, and interpreting uncertainty in forecasts and predictive models.
-Drawing on concepts from statistics, and probabilistic forecasting, the session will explore how uncertainty arises, how it can be formally represented, how forecasts are generated, and and how probabilistic forecasts can support more informed analysis and decision-making.
+This workshop focuses on understanding, quantifying, and interpreting uncertainty in forecasts and predictive models.
+Drawing on statistics and probabilistic forecasting, it explores how uncertainty arises, how it can be formally represented, and how probabilistic forecasts can support better analysis and decision-making.

-Through practical examples, hands-on exercises, and discussion, the workshop will equip participants with the skills to generate and critically assess probabilistic forecasts and to interpret and use them appropriately in research and real-world applications.
+Through practical examples, hands-on exercises, and discussion, participants will learn to generate, assess, interpret, and use probabilistic forecasts in both research and applied settings.

 Learning Outcomes